 Source: www.euromoney.com

-2022 saw a shift in the top positions of banks with the biggest market share in the global Forex sector, with Deutsche Bank taking the top position with a market share of 10.89%.
-Meanwhile, JPMorgan, which was the biggest shareholder for several consecutive years, declined to the third position.
-UBS kept its second position, while State Street moved from the ninth position way up to the fourth place in the global Forex market.
+2022 did see a shift in the top positions of banks with the biggest market share in the global forex sector, with Deutsche Bank taking the top position with a market share of 10.89%.
+Meanwhile, J.P.
+Morgan declined to the third position.
+UBS kept its second position, while State Street moved from the ninth position all the way up to the fourth place in the global forex market.

 Source: www.euromoney.com

-Other major participants in the Forex sector include Central Banks like the Federal Reserve, European Central Bank, Bank of Japan, etc. The role of these institutions is to intervene in the Forex market, ensuring the stabilization or increase of the value of their national currencies.
-Hedge funds, mutual funds, insurance companies, pension funds, and big multinational corporations can also be categorized as key participants in the global Forex market.
+Other major participants in the forex sector include central banks like the Federal Reserve, European Central Bank, Bank of Japan, etc. The role of these institutions is to intervene in the forex market for the stabilization or to increase the value of their national currencies, depending on their goals.
+Hedge funds, mutual funds, insurance companies, pension funds, and big multinational corporations are also key participants in the global forex market.

 Forex Trading Demographic

-Typically, males are the predominant participants in the global Forex trading sector, with women representing merely 12.4% of all traders in the market.
-Since the establishment of the Forex market, males have been the dominating gender participating in currency pair trading.
-That said, more females are starting to engage in Forex trading and investments.
-While the numbers can differ depending on the region, we have data from a few major Forex brokers to support the statement that males are still the bigger part of active Forex traders.
+Typically, men are the predominant participants in the global forex trading sector, with women representing merely 12.4% of all traders in the market.
+Although men have been the dominating gender participating in currency pair trading since the establishment of the forex market, more female traders are starting to engage.
+However, while the numbers can differ depending on the region, we have data from a few major forex brokers to support the statement that men are still the bigger group of active forex traders.

 A 2019 report issued by eToro showed that around 88% of their global users for that year were males.
-The following year, a 2020 survey conducted by AvaTrade revealed that approximately 15% of their Forex customers were female traders.
-Meanwhile, in 2021, IG Group reported data showing that around 90% of the clients for that year were male traders, with just 10% of their Forex clients being females.
+The following year, a 2020 survey conducted by AvaTrade revealed that approximately 15% of their forex customers were females.
+Meanwhile, in 2021, IG Group reported data showing that around 90% of the clients for that year were male traders, with just 10% of their forex clients being women.

-When it comes to age, the majority of Forex traders are in the age group between 25 and 34.
+When it comes to age, the majority of forex traders are in the age group between 25 and 34.
 Individuals between 35 and 44 years represent the group with the second-highest trading activity, followed by traders between the ages of 18 and 24.
-The lowest trading activity is among individuals between 55 and 64 as well as those over 65 years.
+The lowest trading activity is among individuals between 55 and 64, as well as those over 65 years of age.

 Forex Trading Activity Among Different Age Groups